xunger99/Adversary-Agent-CartPole/README.md

 ## Files:
 1. CartPole0.py, the RL code for the classical cart-pole system.
+2. CartPole1.py, fit two competing agents simultaneously in the opponent cart-pole system.
-2. xun_cartpole_0.py, the competitive environment with 2 identical cart-pole systems attached to a spring.
+3. xun_cartpole_0.py, the competitive environment with 2 identical cart-pole systems attached to a spring.